zhangqianhui/GazeAnimationV2/README.md

   Please edit the options.py to change your dataset path

-- Pretraining Model
+- Pretrained Self-Guided Model

   We have provided the self-guided pretraining model in directory: ./sg_pre_model_g

-- Train this model using the your parameter
+- Train this model

   (1)Please edit the config.py file to select the proper hyper-parameters.